OpenTOSCA/opentosca-vintner/docs/docs/normative/index.md

     properties:
         dbms_name:
             type: string
+            description: the name of the DBMS
         application_name:
             type: string
+            description: the name of the DBMS
         dbms_password:
             type: string
+            description: the root password of the DBMS
         dbms_ssl_mode:
             type: string
             default: None
+            description: the SSL mode of the DBMS
     attributes:
         application_address:
             type: string
+            description: the application address of the DBMS
         application_port:
             type: string
+            description: the application port of the DBMS
         management_address:
             type: string
+            description: the management address of the DBMS
         management_port:
             type: string
+            description: the management port of the DBMS
     capabilities:
         host:
             type: tosca.capabilities.Compute